 Pathway to Permanent Residency

-One of the key advantages of holding an EU Blue Card is its pathway to permanent residency in Germany.
-After 33 months of continuous employment (or 21 months with sufficient German language proficiency), holders can apply for a settlement permit.
-Engaging in part-time or additional employment does not impact this timeline as long as all conditions are met.
+A major benefit of the EU Blue Card is the route to permanent residency.
+After 33 months of continuous employment (or 21 months with sufficient German language proficiency, typically B1 level), holders can apply for a settlement permit.
+Part-time or additional employment does not affect this timeline, provided all conditions—including salary thresholds—are met.

 Trial Employment

-Under related provisions like Germany's Opportunity Card (Chancenkarte), individuals may engage in trial jobs lasting up to two weeks without prior approval.
-While this is distinct from the EU Blue Card program, it reflects Germany's openness toward flexible employment arrangements.
+Under related programs like the Opportunity Card (Chancenkarte), individuals can undertake trial jobs of up to two weeks without prior approval.
+This is separate from the EU Blue Card but highlights Germany's flexible approach to employment testing.

 Summary

-The EU Blue Card offers highly skilled professionals from non-EU countries an excellent opportunity to live and work in Germany.
-While its primary focus is full-time employment in qualified positions, it also provides flexibility for part-time and additional work under certain conditions:
+The EU Blue Card remains an outstanding opportunity for highly skilled non-EU professionals to live and work in Germany.
+While centered on full-time qualified employment, it allows flexibility for part-time and additional work under specific conditions:

-- Part-time work is allowed up to 20 hours per week.
+- Part-time work is permitted up to 20 hours per week.

-- Additional employment requires prior approval from local authorities.
+- Additional employment requires prior approval from local authorities (Ausländerbehörde).

-Germany’s immigration policies continue to evolve to attract global talent while maintaining fair labor practices.
-Whether you’re planning your move or already hold an EU Blue Card, staying informed about your rights regarding part-time and additional employment will help you make informed decisions about your career path.
+Germany's immigration policies continue evolving to attract global talent while upholding fair labor standards.
+Whether planning your move or already holding an EU Blue Card, understanding these 2026 updates—especially the higher salary requirements—will help you make informed career decisions.